 Chiropractic Care

 Chiropractic care takes an all-natural and drug-free approach to relieving pain and treating injuries.
-Visit your chiropractor for a potential wrist or hand injury from golfing and get started on treatment to help reduce your symptoms and restore healthy functioning.
+Visit your chiropractor for a potential golf hand injury and get started on treatment to help reduce your symptoms and restore healthy functioning.
 Your chiropractor will assess your affected hand and wrist, talk to you about when you notice pain and other symptoms, and develop a personalized treatment plan for you.
 In some cases, misalignments in your joints can make your symptoms worse.
 Chiropractors employ adjustments to help restore healthy functioning to joints, muscles, and other soft tissues in the body so you can function optimally.
 Chiropractors are well-known for treating back and neck issues, but they can also help with a wide range of musculoskeletal injuries and issues, like tendonitis that affects hands and wrists.

 Physical Therapy